 A Better Solution to Moral Hazard in Employment Arbitration: It Is Time to Ban Predispute Binding Arbitration Clauses?
 A Response to LeRoy

 In this Response, Professors Bingham and Good take a second look at Professor Michael LeRoy’s statistics from his article, Do Courts Create Moral Hazard?
 When Judges Nullify Employer Liability in Arbitrations, and draw somewhat different conclusions.
-They then suggest a different policy prescription to address the problem: banning mandatory predispute arbitration clauses in the employment context altogether.
+They then suggest a different policy prescription to address the problem: banning mandatory pre-dispute arbitration clauses in the employment context altogether.
+Full response here.

 The National Surveillance State: A Response to Balkin